Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Who is eligible to participate?

 Any child with a chronic medical condition or disability and who is 12 to 17 years old can participate, along with a parent/guardian.
-The survey is in English.
+Currently the survey is in English, but we are planning to have it available in French, Mandarin, Spanish, Arabic and Somali, in the near future.

 If I am interested, who do I contact?